Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Hallucination (child sees things that aren’t there)

-You may worry about your child becoming addicted to pain medication.
-This is very unlikely because medications are given in controlled amounts over a set time.
-You may also be concerned about the risks of taking certain medications together.
-Be sure to tell your child’s healthcare provider about all medications your child takes.
+You may worry about your child becoming addicted to pain medicine.
+This is very unlikely because medicines are given in controlled amounts over a set time.
+You may also be concerned about the risks of taking certain medicines together.
+Be sure to tell your child’s healthcare provider about all medicines your child takes.
 This includes OTC products, such as vitamins and herbal supplements.
 As always, share all of your questions and concerns with your child’s healthcare provider.

-Along with medication, your child’s pain may be managed in the following ways:
+Along with medicine, your child’s pain may be managed in the following ways:

 Touch and massage to soothe the child.
 Rocking and cuddling can also help calm your child.